 There will be several "pop" quizzes given throughout the semester.
 These will be to reward students who consistently show up to class and are prepared.
 The points will be used more than for "attendance points."
 If a reading is assigned for discussion for a class, then that reading will be the subject of the quiz.

 Exams

-There will be one mid-semester exam and one final.
+There will be two mid-semester exams.
 Exams will be open-book and open notes.
 Exams will include material from the lecture, the readings, homework, and laboratories.

 Exam dates (preliminary):